mnmlstc/core/docs/algorithm.rst

 component relies on the :ref:`core-range-component`), however these differences are discussed below.

-.. note:: All of the functions in this component take universal references in most cases.
+.. note:: All of the functions in this component that take a range take universal references in most cases.
 The reasons for this are:

     * there should be a minimal amount of overhead
     * we shouldn't add to this overhead